Last Revised: 18 Sep 2020 Written by Veloxity CRM Time Estimate: About 5 minutes to read. Version 2.0

 - To include all data records of a type such as all Contacts, there is an option to choose all by clicking ALL on the data field selection list.
 In this case, do not specify a value for the comparison operator.

-- By default, comparisons are case insensitive.
+- By default, comparisons are NOT case sensitive.
 To make them case sensitive, select the term and click Advanced Mode > Match Case.
 This will apply case sensitivity to just this term of the query but not others unless likewise specified.

 - Unlike quick search, wild-carding is not implicit for search values.
 Add either a percent sign (%) or asterisk (*) to have the search wild-carded.